 Sequence numbers are used to keep track of packet losses and a sliding window is used for flow control; unacknowledged messages are saved by the sender for retransmissions.
 When a message with the wrong sequence number is received, it is dropped and a negative acknowledgement is returned to the sender forcing a retransmission of the missing as well as subsequent packets.
 Acknowledgements are piggybacked onto requests and replies whenever possible; otherwise explicit acknowledgements are issued when one-quarter of the window remains unacknowledged.

-During a bulk transfer, data is divided into chunks of 8064 bytes.
+During a bulk transfer, data is divided into chunks of 8064 bytesgif.
 Packets making up a chunk carry the same sequence number, and the window slides by the number of packets in a chunk; address offsets are used to order packets within a chunk and each chunk requires only one acknowledgment.
 Figure 2 illustrates the flow-control protocol.
 The transmission of chunks is pipelined such that chunk N is sent after an ack for chunk N-2 has been received (but typically before an ack for chunk N-1 arrives).
-The overhead for sending a chunk (175 s) is higher than one round-trip which ensures that the pipeline remains filled.
+The overhead for sending a chunk (175 tex2html_wrap_inline822 s) is higher than one round-trip which ensures that the pipeline remains filled.
 Note that with this chunk protocol, there is virtually no distinction between blocking and non-blocking stores for very large transfer sizes.

-transmitted and the next chunk is sent only when the previous to
+Figure 2: Flow-Control Protocol: initially, two chunks are transmitted and the next chunk is sent only when the previous to last chunk is acknowledged

 Although a chunk of 36 packets slightly exceeds half the size of the receive FIFO (64 packets per active node), the sender is unlikely to overflow the receive FIFO in practice.
 Given the flow control scheme, the window size must be at least twice as large as a chunk (72 packets).
 To accommodate start-up request messages, the window size is chosen to be 75 packets for requests and 76 for replies.

-A keep-alive protocol is triggered when messages remain unacknowledged for a long period of time.
+A keep-alive protocol is triggered when messages remain unacknowledged for a long period of timegif.
 This protocol forces negative acknowledgements to be issued to the protocol initiator, causing the retransmission of any lost messages.